 CTM17260 - Distributions: demergers: clearance procedure and returns

 The legislation provides a clearance procedure.
-Under this a company which wants to demerge trading activities can obtain advance confirmation from the Board that the distribution that will arise will be an exempt distribution.
+Under this a company that wants to demerge trading activities can obtain advance confirmation from HMRC that the distribution that will arise will be an exempt distribution.

 Similarly, a company can ask for advance confirmation that a payment it proposes to make will not be a chargeable payment - see CTM17290.

 Such transactions usually have tax implications.
 As a result, the vast majority of cases involve use of the advance clearance procedure.

 Clearance applications and the administration of the demerger provisions generally are the responsibility of the Clearance and Counteraction Team, Counter-Avoidance.
 Apart from making reports in certain circumstances, officers should only take action on this legislation on advice from the Clearance Team.

 Except where otherwise shown below, any correspondence relating to the demerger provisions should be sent to

 PO Box 194